MisterHuh/beersAndCheers/README.md

-Cheers & Beers is a full stack shopping cart app, that allows users to browse the finest craft beers, add them to cart, and place an order.
+Cheers & Beers is a full stack shopping cart app, that allows users to
+* browse the finest craft beers
+* add them to cart
+* and place an order.

 Please note that this is for demonstration purposes only.